family3253/Literature_push/README.md

 `Literature (wenxian)` turns literature operations into a stable workflow:
 **retrieve → rank/review → structured report → scheduled delivery**.

-It is designed for recurring topics (e.g., MDRGNB, HCC), not one-off prompts.
+It is designed for recurring topics, not one-off prompts.

 - Daily: incremental retrieval + reporting
 - Weekly: summarize from last 7 daily archives